-The Czech Republic, or Czechia, is one of the least religious countries in the world where – depending on the metrics – at least 60% of the population can be identified as irreligious and 37% as atheists.
-It is a constitutionally secular state.
+The Czech Republic, or Czechia, is a constitutionally secular state.
 Beneath the secular surface, however, there are a number of systemic privileges and special permissions granted to religious groups.

 Constitution and government |